Vietnam.vn - Nền tảng quảng bá Việt Nam

 Smart children often learn to read early and have the habit of reading.
 For many children, books become close companions of childhood.

-When reading books, children's brains will create an unlimited cycle of knowledge acquisition.
-Books help children improve their understanding and vocabulary, and their thinking and expression skills are also significantly improved.
+When reading books, children's brains will create a cycle of unlimited knowledge absorption.
+Books help children improve their understanding and vocabulary, and their ability to think and express themselves is also significantly improved.

 3. Smart children often have good sleeping habits